rhodecode/rhodecode-enterprise-ce/docs/contributing/contributing.rst

-Welcome to contribution guides and development docs of RhodeCode.
+Welcome to the contribution guides and development docs of RhodeCode.